airbytehq/airbyte-platform/airbyte-webapp/STYLEGUIDE.md

 ```
 components/
   connection/
-    ConnectionsTable/ - Used by AllConnectionsPage
+    ConnectionsTable/ - A table listing all connections for a given workspace
 pages
   connections/
-    AllConnectionsPage/ - The page that renders the list of connections.
-Uses `components/connection/ConnectionsTable`
+    AllConnectionsPage/ - The connection overview page.
+Renders a ConnectionsTable
     ConnectionPage/ - The individual connection page
     ConnectionReplicationPage/ - A sub-page of the ConnectionPage that renders the replication "tab"
     ConnectionRoutes.tsx - Defines entire route structure for connections